The Way to the Arabic Language

-A useful sentences (الجُمْلَةُ المُفِيْدَةُ) is a sentence that makes a complete sense.
+A useful sentence (الجُمْلَةُ المُفِيْدَةُ) is a sentence that makes a complete sense.

-‘Kamal is a student’ is a complete sentence whereas only “Kamal” or only “Student” does not make a complete sentence.
+‘Kamal is a student’ is a complete sentence whereas only “Kamal” or only “student” does not make a useful sentence.

 (كَمَالٌ طَالِبٌ) Kamal is a student where ‘Kamal’ is المُبْتَدَأُ and ‘a student’ is الخَبَرُ.